waytohealth/victor-hugo/site/content/projects/heart-safe-motherhood-einstein.md

     authorname: Sindhu Srinivas, MD
     authorrole: Principal Investigator
 summary: >
-  Rollout of Heart Safe Motherhood program to Jefferson Health as part of a Philadelphia-wide rollout of the program.
+  Rollout of Heart Safe Motherhood program to Einstein Health as part of a Philadelphia-wide rollout of the program.
 This is funded by a grant from Merck via the Safer Cities program.
 Additional deployments at other Philadelphia based hospitals is ongoing.
 features:
-  -
-    feature: Two-way Texting
+  - feature: Two-way Texting
-  -
-    feature: Blood pressure monitoring
+  - feature: Blood pressure monitoring
+  - feature: Multiple languages
 results:
   - result: Increased guideline adherence by 80%
   - result: Reduced 7 day readmission by 80%